futzu/SCTE35_threefive/README.md

 *  Parse SCTE 35 messages from Mpeg Transport Streams and Binary files.
 *  Parse SCTE 35 messages encoded in Base64, Binary, or Hex.

+### How Fast is it?
+*  On an Intel i3 processor using a single core, threefive can parse 800,000+ mpeg-ts packets or about 150MB of video a second.

 ### Fast Start Directions.
 *  ['Up and Running in Less Than Seven Seconds'](https://github.com/futzu/SCTE35-threefive/blob/master/FastStart.md)